jedisct1/swift-sodium/README.md

 # Swift-Sodium

-Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on iOS and OSX.
+Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on iOS and macOS.

-It leverages the [Sodium](https://download.libsodium.org/doc/) library, and although Swift is the primary target, the framework can also be used in Objective C applications.
+It leverages the [Sodium](https://download.libsodium.org/doc/) library, and although Swift is the primary target, the framework can also be used in Objective-C applications.

 ## Please help!